agdc-research-trial/gdf/docs/installation/database/configuration.rst

       # Use OS ident authentication over a local named pipe.
       db_url: postgresql:///private

-You can also inject new environments dynamically with environment variables, e.g.:
+You can also override configuration file contents or even inject whole new environments dynamically with environment variables, e.g.:

 .. code-block:: python

    import os
    from datacube import Datacube

+   # Environment dev exists in the configuration file, but use this db_url instead of the one in the config file
+   os.environ["ODC_DEV_DB_URL"] = "postgresql:///user:B377erP@$$w0rd@internal.server.domain:5432/development_db"

+   # Environment private does NOT exist in the configuration file, but we can create it dynamically
    os.environ["ODC_PRIVATE_INDEX_DRIVER"] = "postgis"
    os.environ["ODC_PRIVATE_DB_URL"] = "postgresql:///private"

    dc_private = Datacube(env="private")
+   dc_private = Datacube(env="dev")

 Configuration Files
 ===================